tdraizen/Baseball_Batting_Predictions_ML/README.md

 ![angle1](/images/object_detect.png).    ![angle2](/images/object_angle.png)

 ## _Model Summary_
 <p> The difference between a .250 hitter and a .300(all-star) is 1 hit per week, given on average a batter would have 500 at bats in a season that is approximately six months long.
 In our analysis, the difference between the top 50 greatesthitters vs the bottom 50 greatest hitters of all-time is about 1.2 hits / week ranging from the very best Ty Cobb(.3663) to Mike Marshall(.2702).
-The complexity of this project is understanding the sublte differences between angles given the fact that many batting stances display a wide range of variance as you can see below from a small sample.
+The complexity of this project is understanding the sublte differences between angles given the fact that many batting stances display a wide range of variance as you can see below from a small sample of 14 MLB batters from the universe of 1000.

 ![batters](/images/Image_Stack_14.png)

+<p> We opted for utilizing a multi-output machine learning classification model.
+This allows our network to predict a set of class labels for each head, making it possible to learn asymetric label combinations.
+Again, the dual outputs in the machine learning would output 1 = classification(Top, Middle, Bottom) and output 2 = batting average.